Working with Co

 The Basic Workflow

-- I define the problem and goal
+- Jonathan defines the problem and goal

-- Collaborator proposes an approach
+- Co proposes an approach

-- Collaborator executes
+- Co executes

 - Both verify it works

-- Collaborator remembers (see leaning into learning)
+- Co remembers (see leaning into learning)

 Formal Roles

-- Direct — my want, alter course
+- Direct — Jonathan's want, alter course

 - Decide — approve, reject, refine proposals